reale/eutopian/en/_posts/2021-07-01-ocp-synapta-protocol-agreement.md

 child_of_ref: blog
 ---

-Within our ecosystem **Transparecy, Open Government and Public Procurement**, Eutopian has signed a Protocol of Agreement with [**Open Contracting Partnership**](https://www.open-contracting.org/), the leading global initiative on procurement open data, and [**Synapta**](https://synapta.it/), an
+Within our ecosystem **Transparency, Open Government and Public Procurement**, Eutopian has signed a Protocol of Agreement with [**Open Contracting Partnership**](https://www.open-contracting.org/), the leading global initiative on procurement open data, and [**Synapta**](https://synapta.it/), an